ASUS ROG Swift OLED PG32UCDM Monitor Review

 240 Hz

 While you can reach the max refresh rate with a 4k resolution over DisplayPort and HDMI, your graphics card needs to support Display Stream Compression (DSC) to reach it, which most modern graphics cards support anyway.
-It also has a DSC Support setting to disable DSC altogether.
+It also has a DSC Support setting to disable DSC altogether, but that lowers the refresh rate.

 If you're looking for a monitor that doesn't require DSC to reach 4k @ 240Hz, check out the Gigabyte AORUS FO32U2P, which has DisplayPort 2.1 bandwidth with compatible graphics cards.